qwe2820435o2/SceneGuide/Design/Gateway dynamic sensing service goes online and offline.md

 1. Before deployment, notify the configuration service about the node about to be published, and then the publishing thread sleeps for 20 seconds
 2. Save the node information and current timestamp of the service to the configuration center
+3. The gateway receives the node information of the service in near real time, and performs traffic screening on the node

 ```